Inseason Alaska Commercial Salmon Summary

 Crawfish Inlet THA

-NSRAA expects a run of 454,000 chum salmon to the Crawfish Inlet remote release site.
+NSRAA expects a run of 281,000 chum and 500 Chinook salmon for the Crawfish Inlet remote release site.
 NSRAA plans on conducting a cost-recovery fishery this season in Crawfish Inlet.
 The number of chum salmon available for common property harvest will depend entirely on the progress of the cost-recovery fishery.
-No chum salmon are needed for broodstock in Crawfish Inlet.
+No chum salmon are expected to be needed for broodstock in Crawfish Inlet.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.